leoliu0/leoliu0.github.io/cv.typ

 #chiline()
 Foundational Processes and Growth (with Elvira Sojli, Wing Wah Tham, Salomé Baslandze )

-_R&R Journal of Financial Economics_
+_Conditionally Accepted at Journal of Financial Economics_

 CEO Experience and Value Creation (with Elvira Sojli and Wing Wah Tham)